iOS build process

 EAS Build can use your own Gymfile.
 All you need to do is to place this file in the ios directory.

-file doesn't exist, the iOS builder creates a default one.
-It looks something like this:
+If the ios/Gymfile file doesn't exist, the iOS builder creates a default one which looks similar to the following:

 suppress_xcode_output(true)